r-cybersecurity/list-of-security-resources-for-ukraine/README.md

 # List of Cybersecurity Resources for Ukraine
 This is a dictionary of companies or verified experts offering cybersecurity services, data, or other tangible assets to assist in Ukraine's defense of its independence.
-Secondarily, this may also have resources for other NATO entities in responding to the increasing threat of Russia beyond its own borders.
+Secondarily, this may also have resources for other entities in responding to the increasing threat of Russia beyond its own borders.

 ## Resources (Ukraine and EU)